 Courtesy Bibb Edwards

-In the spring of 1867, Lieut.
+In the spring of 1867, Lt.
 Col. John W. Jordan provided Gen. Orlando Brown of the Freedman’s Bureau with a list of men, both white and African-American, whom he felt were qualified to lead the Buckingham County through the post-war Reconstruction.

 Click here to catch up: Reconstruction in Buckingham County, Part I